Northern Wei: War with Later Yan

-At first, the Northern Wei was internally unstable and allied with the stronger Xianbei-led Later Yan dynasty that ruled most of present-day Hebei and Liaoning.
-As Wei grew in power by subjugating neighbouring tribes such as the Tiefu and Rouran, their alliance came to an end in 391 when Tuoba Gui refused to send more tribute after Yan detained his brother at their capital, and the Wei re-aligned themselves with the Western Yan in Shanxi.
-Wei continued hostilities even after Western Yan fell in 394, and in 395, the Later Yan emperor, Murong Chui, sent his Crown Prince, Murong Bao, with a massive army to lead a punitive expedition against Wei.
-However, at the Battle of Canhe Slope, Tuoba Gui inflicted the Later Yan army a heavy defeat.
+Early on, the Northern Wei was rife with internal conflict and had to ally with the stronger Later Yan dynasty, led by Murong-Xianbei clan in Hebei and Liaoning.
+As Wei grew in power by subjugating neighbouring tribes such as the Tiefu and Rouran, their alliance with Yan came to an end in 391 when Tuoba Gui refused to send more tribute after the Murong detained his brother at their capital.
+The Wei aligned themselves with the Western Yan in Shanxi and continued hostilities.
+In 395, the Later Yan emperor, Murong Chui, sent his Crown Prince, Murong Bao, with a massive army to lead a punitive expedition against Wei.
+However, at the Battle of Canhe Slope, Tuoba Gui inflicted the Yan army a heavy defeat.

 In 396, Murong Chui personally led another campaign against Wei, but though he was initially successful, the Yan troops withdrew after he became deathly ill, and he soon died on his way back.
 Shortly after Murong Bao ascended the throne, Tuoba Gui began an invasion on Later Yan.
 During the invasion, Murong Bao decided to concentrate his forces in his capital and major cities, allowing the Wei forces to quickly overrun the Central Plains.
 A disastrous defeat at the Battle of Baisi and infighting among the imperial family finally forced the Later Yan to evacuate to Liaoning, while a branch in the south founded the Southern Yan in 398 before escaping to Shandong.

 With a strong foothold on the Central Plains and the Yan state split into two, Northern Wei became a regional power in northeastern China, competing with the Qiang-led Later Qin dynasty to the west and the Eastern Jin dynasty to the south for a time.
 In 398, Tuoba Gui relocated the capital to Pingcheng, and in 399, he elevated his title to Emperor of Wei.
 After Tuoba Gui was assassinated in 409, his son, Tuoba Si (Emperor Mingyuan of Northern Wei) took the throne and continued his father's efforts to consolidate their state.